 Thus, a ‘reasonable prospect of conviction’ is ‘higher’ than the ‘actual and reasonable belief’ necessary to lay a charge, but it does not rise to the level of a factual determination by a tribunal, even on a balance of probability, where the evidence must be clear, cogent, and convincing.
-In other words, the ‘test’ for a reasonable prospect of conviction is lower or less robust that the civil burden of proof that DMCA must apply when making a determination of blameworthy conduct in an Administrative Review.
+In other words, the ‘test’ for a reasonable prospect of conviction is lower or less robust than the civil burden of proof that DMCA must apply when making a determination of blameworthy conduct in an Administrative Review.

 Moreover, the ‘balance of probabilities’ test is applicable to determinations of fact based upon conflicting evidence.
 This test is not determinative of (or applicable to) the reasonableness of an administrative measure once the relevant factual determinations have been made.
 Where the criteria for a compulsory release have not been satisfied (as described in the ‘special instructions’ for the relevant reasons for release), the issue is not what factual determinations DMCA has made ‘on a balance of probabilities’.
 The issue is whether the administrative action that has been ordered is reasonable and justified.
 And a key component of that justification is whether it is consistent with the regulations enacted by the Governor in Council.

 Thus, where service-related misconduct is alleged and a charge or charges are not laid under the Code of Service Discipline, or, where a charge or charges are laid but not pursued, it is difficult to contemplate how the investigation could support a conclusion that release under Item 2(a) can even be contemplated.